With footballers becoming increasingly expensive, Premier League clubs are currently breaking their transfer records at a more rapid rate than ever.

 Bought from: Swansea City

 Focusing on initial fees, Sigurdsson cost Everton more than Richarlison did when he joined from Swansea in 2017.
 The Icelandic creative midfielder quickly became a key member of the Toffees team no matter who was in charge, although his stellar performances are becoming more rare.
 Like Benteke, two disappointing campaigns just about trumps his impressive 2018/19.

 Spending last season on loan, Leicester broke their transfer record when they signed Tielemans permanently last summer and the Belgian has largely been excellent.
 There were some down moments over the Christmas period leading to doubts over his ability to cope in the Premier League, but the midfielder has found form once again.

 Bought from: Southampton

 It’s not often a player costing £75m is said to be worth every penny, but that’s certainly the case with Van Dijk.
-The towering centre-back has developed into one of the world’s leading defenders since joining Liverpool from Southampton and has turned Jurgen Klopp’s side into Premier League title contenders.
+The towering centre-back has developed into one of the world’s leading defenders since joining Liverpool from Southampton and has turned Jurgen Klopp’s side into Champions League and Premier League winners.

 Man United – Paul Pogba

 Pogba has endured a somewhat turbulent second spell at Manchester United since returning to the club from Juventus.
 The speculation around his poor working relationship with former coach Jose Mourinho got in the way of some formidable midfield displays, but he has now found a level of consistency under Solskjaer.